 They have a ton of extra information on the site teaching you; how to apply online safely, how to start a blog and make money plus writing tools that will help you become a better writer.

-If you’re confused on where to start, check out the Bloggingpro starter kit which contains guides on blogging and making money writing.
+If you’re confused about where to start, check out the Bloggingpro starter kit which contains guides on blogging and making money writing.

-8. Remote Rich
+12. Remote Rich

-You’ll find a good variation of writing work here from copywriting to comic book writing, dating writing, SAAS blog writing and more.
+You’ll find a good variety of writing work here from copywriting to comic book writing, dating writing, SAAS blog writing and more.

 If you need inspiration, have a read through their writer’s resources which includes articles, guidelines and free eBooks for writers and authors.